 If it’s any consolation, West Virginia has topped the list for nearly 15 years (one in 37 chance of crash); Montana currently sits above us with a one in 47 chance of a collision.
 South Dakota follows close behind Pennsylvania with a one in 53 chance.
 State Farm estimates that there were nearly 2 million animal collision insurance claims between July 1, 2019 and June 30, 2020.
 Most instances of animal collisions take place during peak deer season—between October and December each year.

-The odds caught up with my husband this month, As he was driving to Morgantown, West Virginia, on October 22 for a morning work meeting, a deer jumped from the hillside and crashed into the passenger side of his car.
+The odds caught up with my husband as he was driving to Morgantown, West Virginia, on one mid- October morning.
+A deer jumped from the hillside and crashed into the passenger side of his car.
 He didn’t hit the deer, the deer hit him!
-The collision happened on I-79 just a few miles past the Neville Island Bridge.
-My husband never saw the deer, which was probably a blessing since if he had, he may have swerved and hit other drivers.
+Any Gilmore Girls fan will understand the complete bewilderment of this situation.
+He never even saw the deer until after he felt the collision.
+It’s probably a blessing—if he had seen the deer, he may have swerved and hit other drivers.

-So how do Pittsburgh area drivers protect themselves from deer collisions?
+So how do PA drivers protect themselves from deer collisions?

 My first tip is to look for a comprehensive insurance plan.
 With our comprehensive coverage, we didn’t need to spend a penny out of pocket—not even a deductible.
 The average comprehensive coverage costs less than $200 a year and is well worth it if you’re able to.